Chart editing

 Within a selection option such as the function tree or the organizational components, a search is made for either / or.
 A search is made between the different filter options.

-For example, a combination of electricity with two specific locations will only produce results within those two locations.
-A combination of the electricity function in combination with the quantity of gray electricity only provides a result of everything related to gray electricity in the organization in combination with the electricity function group.
+For example, a combination of function - climate change - electricity, with two specific locations will only produce results within those two locations.
 If there are electric cars under lease cars, they will not be shown.

 Set filters for shared indicators